bil/licorice/docs/guide/quickstart.rst

 1. Simple Hello World
 ===============================================================================

 This first hello world example will create a LiCoRICE model that outputs a message once a second 10 times.
+This is one of the simplest models we can construct with just one module.
 We'll write everything from scratch.

 Create a workspace
 -------------------------------------------------------------------------------